Discover the historic Reims Cathedral © French Moments

 My copy of the book “Gothic: Architecture, Sculpture, Painting”

-This book has been for me a great resource that helped me better understand the Gothic movement in art from the 12th century to the Renaissance.
-An architectural style that first originated from France and spread all over Europe.
+It helped me better understand the Gothic movement in art from the 12th century to the Renaissance, an architectural style that first originated in France and spread all over Europe.

-This is definitely the book I recommend if – like me – you love everything about Gothic such as churches, gargoyles, stained glass, flying buttresses and so much more.
+This is definitely the book I recommend if—like me—you love everything Gothic, including churches, gargoyles, stained glass, flying buttresses, and so much more.

 Order it online!